Shan

 - At work: full-stack delivery on payments, bridging, and staking with stronger testing, reliability, and docs.

-- Outside work: sharpening agent orchestration through real shipped tools and tight iteration loops.
+- Outside work: shipping agent-first CLI tools and sharpening orchestration through real shipped products.

 - Writing: sharing practical notes on what worked, what failed, and what changed.